First Axolote Sprint a Success

 Sponsors

 Many thanks to the sponsors who made the sprint possible.
-In addition to the Mathematics Institute which provided the wonderful venue, Kitconcept, Jazkarta, the Plone Foundation and the Plone Marketing Team all contributed financially.
+In addition to the Mathematics Institute which provided the wonderful venue, kitconcept, Jazkarta, the Plone Foundation and the Plone Marketing Team all contributed financially.
 Our group meals and sprint gear (bags, tee shirts and mugs) made the event truly special and gave us the opportunity to share with college students - hopefully future Plonistas! - what we do and love.